Agent HTTP quickstart

 Starkscan scope.
 Use documented REST routes for the certified REST set; keep

-own certification.
+lanes have their own certification.

 Smallest safe route set